 Please remove your shoes upon entering the building.
-Socks or meditation slippers are worn indoors, or you may walk barefoot.
+Socks are worn indoors, or you may walk barefoot.

 Wear clothing that is comfortable for sitting practice, and non-distracting to others.

 If circumstances dictate that you enter or exit during zazen please do so as quietly as possible.
 Otherwise, it is customary to wait until kinhin to join or leave practice.

 With hands in Gassho, bow upon entering the zendo, before the zafu, and to the sangha members opposite.
 Bows are offered at other transitions, such as at the beginning and end of periods of sitting and walking meditation, periods of chanting, and at the end of the practice period.
 If you choose not to bow, simply sit or stand quietly.